datarobot/datarobot-user-models/VALIDATION-SCHEMA.md

 During development of a model it might be useful to disable the validation.
 In that case the `--disable-strict-validation` may be used to ignore any errors.

+## Transform Task default schema
+The [default schema](custom_model_runner/datarobot_drum/resource/default_typeschema/model-metadata.yaml) is used when a schema isn't supplied for a task.
+The default allows sparse data and missing values in the input, and the following
+datatypes:
+- NUM
+- CAT
+- TXT
+- DATE
+- DATE_DURATION

+The default output data type is NUM.
+If any of these values are not appropriate for the task then a schema must be supplied in model-metadata.yaml.

 ## Example typeSchema
 This example would be in addition to other required fields in model_metadata.yaml.
 ```yaml